zwelshman/mysite/content/pages/index.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
-    title: "Hey there! \U0001F44B I'm Zach a data scientist and biomedical engineer on a mission to apply data science and engineering to healthcare technology."
+    title: "Hey there! \U0001F44B I'm Zach a data scientist and biomedical engineer."
     subtitle: >-
       on a mission to apply data science and engineering to healthcare technology.